shayaansultan/tp/docs/DeveloperGuide.md

 **Action:** Enter `filter x/abc`.

 **Expected Outcome:** No change in the displayed list.
-An error message is shown indicating an invalid command format.
+An error message is shown indicating that there are no valid fields present for the filter command.

 ### Assigning Tasks to Employees